 Speaking of medications…Ask yourself if you are taking PRNs every day?
 Are you seeing more than one doc for pain killers?
 Tranquilizers?
 Sleeping pills?
 ADHD?
 Are you taking someone else’s prescription or taking lots of over the counter drugs to feel better?
 If so, there is a better way.
 Let’s talk.
 Soon.

 I’ve never talked to anyone.
 I’m used to handling things on my own.
 Aren’t people who go to therapy weak?

 No!
 The opposite is true.
-People who ask for help know when they need it and have the ability to reach out.
+People who ask for help are not only smart, they have guts.
 Everyone needs help now and then.
 You already have some strengths that you’ve used before, that for whatever reason aren’t working right now.
-Perhaps this problem feels overwhelming and is making it difficult to access your strengths.
-In our work together, I’ll help you identify what those strengths are and how to implement them again in your current situation.
+Perhaps this problem feels overwhelming which is making it difficult to connect to your strengths.
+In our work together, we will identify what those strengths are and reconnect to them in a new way.

 What’s the difference between talking to you or my best friend or family?

-A family member or friend may have strong feelings about your situation and will readily give you advice and opinions whereas a social worker like myself will listen without telling you what to do.
+A family member or friend may have strong feelings about your situation and will readily give you advice and opinions whereas a licensed psychotherapist like myself will listen without telling you what to do.
 I will help you come to your own best conclusion after exploring all the information available.
 A mental health professional can help you approach your situation in a new way– teach you new skills, gain different perspectives, listen to you without judgment or expectations, and help you listen to yourself.
 Furthermore, therapy is completely confidential.
 You won’t have to worry about others “knowing my business.”
 Lastly, if your situation provokes a great deal of negative emotion, and if you’ve been confiding in a friend or family member, there is the risk that once you are feeling better you could start avoiding that person so you aren’t reminded of this difficult time in your life or they could even start avoiding you.

 How does it work?
 What do I have to do in sessions?